 You may be thinking that “visionary leadership” is a rather abstract ability to list first when talking about the skills of a general manager.
-However, you need to understand that it is one of the most important general management skills a leader should have.
+However, it is one of the most important general management skills a leader should have.

-As it turns out, for a truly successful general manager, visionary leadership skills are the fusion that keeps it all together.
+For a general manager to be truly successful, visionary leadership skills are the fusion that keeps it all together.
 According to Professor Robert Hooijberg Director of IMD's Breakthrough Program for Senior Executives, visionary leaders often possess the following characteristics:

 Embark on a transformative learning journey and accelerate your career develop the skills and confidence to lead a function and or cross-functional projects.